Tracy Wiles: Biography

-Wiles was born in Lincolnshire but raised on the Island of Islay.
+Wiles was born in Lincolnshire, England, but was raised on the Island of Islay.
 She graduated from the Royal Conservatoire of Scotland in 1995.
 Film appearances include Samaria Intrigo, Wild Rose, Bronson, Swinging with the Finkels and the short film Awakening, which won Best Drama at the New York Short Film Festival 2015.

 Her television work includes Shetland, Top Boy, Manhunt, Outnumbered, Law & Order, Siblings, EastEnders, Holby City, Ashes to Ashes and Britz.
 She has won the Carleton Hobbs BBC Radio Drama Award, the James Bridie Gold Medal, and the Hyacinth Havergal Prize.
 She works extensively in radio, acting in over 300 plays and comedies to date.
 In 1998, she started a company called Tryarz, which focused on new plays.
 In 2019, she appeared in an episode of the BBC soap opera Doctors as Judge Siobhan Higgins.

 In 2023, Wiles appeared in two episodes of the Channel 5 series The Catch.